leostera/reason-design-patterns/README.md

 An unofficial collection of "Design Patterns" collected from learning, experimenting, and working with Reason and OCaml.

-I'll begin by saying that this "patterns" have worked well for me, but, since experience is subjective, YMMV.
-They are not infallible, they are 100% not something I invented but merely rediscovered, and if you have better ones please PR them :)
+I'll begin by saying that these "patterns" have worked well for me, but, since experience is subjective, YMMV.
+They are not infallible, they are 100% not something I invented (but merely rediscovered), and if you have any input please send PRs!

 #### Patterns
 1. [Interface First](#interface-first)